apache/shardingsphere/docs/document/content/quick-start/sharding-scaling-quick-start.en.md

 sh bin/start.sh
 ```

+**Attention**:
+If the backend database is MySQL, download [MySQL Connector/J](https://cdn.mysql.com//Downloads/Connector-J/mysql-connector-java-5.1.47.tar.gz)
+and decompress, then copy mysql-connector-java-5.1.47.jar to ${sharding-scaling}\lib directory.

 4. See the log file `logs/stdout.log`，ensure successful startup.

 ### Start scaling job

-ShardingScaling provides a corresponding HTTP interface to manage the migration jobs.
+Sharding-Scaling provides a corresponding HTTP interface to manage the migration jobs.
 We can invoke the appropriate interface to start the migration job.

 Start scaling job: